knocklabs/kcl_ex/README.md

 1. A Dynamic Supervisor for handling each shard that comes and goes
 2. A [KinesisClient.Stream.Coordinator](lib/kinesis_client/stream/coordinator.ex) process that
    handles starting shards that are ready to be processed.
 As shards split and merge, they notify the coordinator process and then shut themselves down.
-THe coordinator then handles adding those new shards to the pipeline.
+The coordinator then handles adding those new shards to the pipeline.
 3. Each [KinesisClient.Stream.Shard](lib/kinesis_client/stream/shard.ex) supervisor starts a [KinesisClient.Stream.Lease](lib/kinesis_client/stream/shard/lease.ex) to take and maintain exclusive access to the Kinesis shard.
 By default, it uses the DynamoDB table to record which shard is being processed by which node, and the sequence number of the most recently processed record.
 4. Each `Shard` also starts a [`Pipeline`](lib/kinesis_client/stream/shard/pipeline.ex) process.
 This sets up the Broadway pipeline that will process the given Shard (although it starts in a `stopped` state, and waits for the `Lease` to send a message indicating it is ready to start processing).
 The Broadway pipeline producer module is the `KinesisClient.Stream.Shard.Producer` module, which is responsible for fetching records from the Kinesis shard and passing them to the Broadway pipeline.
 The `Pipeline` delegates the broadway callbacks to the `shard_consumer` module passed in as an option to the `KinesisClient.Stream` module.